|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "We landed in Wewak, in June 1945, after waiting at Langemak Bay near Finschafen for three days until the ground.
 We were fully equipped with brand new International earthmoving machinery, plus others of such.
 We improved the roads in the area, and building Cape Wom camp and and the refurbished the Boram Airfield."

-On September 13, 1945 Japanese Army Lt General Hatazo Adachi, commander of the 18th Army with an interpreter and three officers were flown aboard C-47 Dakota code RE from Hayfield Airfield to Wewak Airfield.
-Next, the Japanese were transported by jeep to Cape Womfor the official surrender ceremony at 10am at Cape Wom Airfield.
-Adachi signed the instrument of surrender and handed over his sword in the presence of 3,000 troops drawn from various units of the Australian Army 6th Division.
+On September 13, 1945 Imperial Japanese Army (IJA) 18th Army commander Lt General Hatazo Adachi, with an interpreter and three of his staff were flown aboard C-47 Dakota code RE from Hayfield Airfield to Wewak Airfield.
+Next, the Japanese were transported by jeep to Cape Womfor the official surrender ceremony that began at 10:00am at Cape Wom Airfield.
+At 10:15am Adachi signed the instrument of surrender and handed over his sword in the presence of 3,000 troops drawn from various units of the Australian Army 6th Division.
 Afterwards, he attended meetings with Australian Army staff to discuss arrangements related to the surrender.

 Cape Wom Airfield (Wom Airfield)